Draw a garden archway in coloured pencil

 The hedge seen through the arch

 The area under the edge of the lower light coloured hedge will be shadowed.
 Look for places where you can play light against dark and dark against light.
+Avoid drawing a solid straight line, instead break it up unevenly so it looks natural.

 Begin drawing the garden arch